Telecommunications Terms. A Glossary for Telecommunications Terms and Acronyms.

 A report from the Pew Internet and American Life Project explains further.

 A wide variety of players is rushing to exploit these business opportunities in the new evolving Cloud ecosystem.
 Over-the-top (OTT) providers (for example, Google and Amazon), system integrators, pure Cloud providers and many others seem eager to grab a slice of the Cloud pie.
 Also, Communications Service Providers (CSPs) have recognized Cloud as a source of new revenues.
 A number of them have made offering Cloud-based services to clients an integral part of their business strategies.

 A negotiation between an employer and a trade union.

 In telecommunication and computing in general, a connection is the successful completion of necessary arrangements so that two or more parties (for example, people or programs) can communicate at a long distance.
 Connectivity can be tied to both hardware and software.

 The tendency for different technological systems to evolve towards performing similar tasks.
 A great example of this is smartphones.
 Not only can you make calls, you can also use them as a personal computer to surf the web, send text messages and monitor your home security system.

 A value that is assigned to a class and/or degree that is often related to how often the course meets, how much content is covered, and the number of student outcomes.

-A device which converts digital pulses (ie: data) into analog signals so that the signal can be sued by analog devices such as phones.
+A device which converts digital pulses (ie: data) into analog signals so that the signal can be used by analog devices such as phones.

 The technology used between a customer’s premises and the telephone company to support the transport of higher bandwidth digital signals on the copper twisted wire pairs already in place as part of the telephony infrastructure.
 Also known as generic name signifying the family of Digital Subscriber Line technologies including ADSL, HDSL, VDSL, etc.